Skip to content

 Configure ingress + registry cluster config --ingress traefik, registry provision

-Observe status, sentinel status, sentinel port-forward ui
+Observe status, platform UI/API; admin: sentinel status, sentinel port-forward ui

 Traffic and enforcement model